The Best Dog Trainers In Omaha, NE

 Go Dogs offers great introductory classes for puppies.
 There are plenty of other training options as well, including agility classes, flyball classes, obedience classes, rally classes, tracking and nose work, and trick classes.

-You can check out Go Dog’s website to read more about their history, the classes offered, and how to become a member.
-If you have any questions or want to join a dog training class, contact the club by submitting an online form.
+You can go to Go Dog’s website to find out more about their history, the classes offered, and how to become a member.
+If you have any questions or want to participate in a dog training session, contact the club by completing an online form.

-Companion Dog Club is the oldest dog obedience club in the Omaha-Council Bluffs area.
-It is a non-profit organization and has a membership of nearly 100 people.
-The club offers several levels of dog training classes to address a variety of needs for dogs and their pet parents.
+Companion Dog Club is the first dog training club in the Omaha-Council Bluffs region.
+It is a non-profit group with around 100 members.
+The club provides different levels of dog training classes to meet the needs of dogs and their owners.

 The dog club was created in 1959.
 It mainly focuses on teaching dogs to obey, but some members also engage in different dog-related activities like dog shows.
 The club also boasts a lively flyball team and promotes agility training.

-Companion Dog Club provides a wide variety of classes, such as six puppy training classes that last for 45 minutes and six basic obedience training classes that last for an hour, both of which cost $85.
-Private lessons are also offered on-site, and they cost $84.40 for two sessions that last for 1 hour.
+The Companion Dog Club offers different classes, including six puppy training sessions that go on for 45 minutes and six basic obedience training sessions that go on for an hour, both priced at $85.
+Private lessons are also available and cost $84.40 for two hour-long sessions on-site.

-Head over to Companion Dog Club’s website to read about the classes they are offering, check out their calendar, or learn what it takes to become a member.
-For any questions you have or to join the club, contact them by filling out an online form.
+Go to Companion Dog Club’s website to see the classes they have, look at their calendar, or find out how to join.
+If you have questions or want to join, contact them by filling out a form online.

 Why Does A Dog Need Training?